superfly/docs/laravel/the-basics/customizing-deployments.html.md

 ## User Scripts

 The `fly launch` command generated a `.fly/scripts` directory.
-Any file in here ending in `.sh` will run anytime your application is started (via `bash`).
+Any file in here ending in `.sh` will run (via `bash`) anytime your application is started.

-These scripts are checked for in the `ENTRYPOINT` script before anything else is ran.
+User scripts are run from the `ENTRYPOINT` script before anything else is ran.

 By default, `fly launch` generates the script `.fly/scripts/caches.sh`, which runs various artisan cache commands such as `config:cache`, `route:cache`, and `view:cache`.